neha702/EasyMeet/README.md

 8) Type cd .. in terminal.

-9) Cloud DB is used here ,credentials present in Server ->expressweb.js file.
+9) Azure Cloud MySQL DB is used here ,credentials present in Server ->expressweb.js file.

 10) Run there npm  start.